Fukuoka Prefectural Shuyukan High School: Han-school years

-In 1784, Takeda and Kamei each founded their han-schools and named it Shuyukan and Kantokan respectively.
+In 1784, Takeda and Kamei each founded their han-schools and named them Shuyukan and Kantokan respectively.
 Due to the two schools’ location, Shuyukan was also called the Eastern-academy (Higashi Gakumon Keikojo), and Kantokan the Western-academy (Nishi Gakumon Keikojo).
 Kantokan was burnt down during a fire in 1798, and Shuyukan subsequently became the only han-school remaining.
 The 11th lord Nagahiro Kuroda was especially concerned with the education of his people throughout his life, and was particularly attentive to new cultures arriving from the Occident.
-With such pedagogical emphasis and interest in the West, he sent off many gifted samurais from Shuyukan to study at cosmopolitan cities in Japan and abroad, among whom was Kentaro Kaneko, a young han-samurai at the time, who continued his studies at Harvard University and later became one of the drafters of Meiji Constitution.
+With such pedagogical emphasis and interest in the West, he sent off many gifted samurais from Shuyukan to study at cosmopolitan cities in Japan and abroad, among whom was Kentaro Kaneko, a young han-samurai at the time, who continued his studies at Harvard University and later became one of the drafters of the Meiji Constitution.
 With the waves of social change during the Meiji Restoration period, however, educational reform was underway.
 Because han-schools were limited to elite students from privileged samurai families, they were to be abolished for a more democratic school system open for all.
 Shuyukan was closed down in 1871, and thus was the end of its years as a han-school.